metanymie/metanymie.github.io/_posts/2018-01-23-subversive-play.md

 ### Playing Proteus aesthetically

+Many forms of subversive plays emerge from a deep knowledge of a game.
+After having explored every nooks and crany, people devise novel ways with which to enagage in a game.
+I'm thinking of glitching games, or the Nuzlocke challengein Pokémon.
+A funny one I have heard about is playing Dishonored but lay every incapacitated ennemy in beds.
+Griefing, too, implies a level of knowledge of the rules and accepted in-game behavior.
+I set out to subvert a game that I do not know, Proteus: in an emergent fashion, I will be exploring its boundaries, according to [Dan Cox typology of subversive play styles](https://videlais.com/2011/08/26/subversive-play/), and will reflect on my experience as it happens.
+I plan to start recording when I feel in the right direction towards subversion.

-As I start the game, I notice that one of the few interactive things in the game are the animals.
+As I start the game, I notice that one of the few interactive things in the game, as in things that I can influence, are the animals.
 I decide to collect the animals that I can influence by my presence (not the owl then) and put them on the top of a mountain, trying to see how many I could collect.
 I encounter some frogs and two group of birds.
 During the play, this mountain and my attachent to it via the animals create meaning in the way, because I navigate the map always orienting or trying to orient myself so that I can find my way back to the mountain and bring more animal on top of the mountain.

 <iframe width="1024" height="576"  frameborder="0" src="https://www.youtube.com/embed/qUNpqkn4WE4"> </iframe>